 Once you decide on the setting you would like to mimic, go as subtle or bold as you like when it comes to your craft show display.
 Add a few key elements or props people associate with the setting or recreate the entire scene in your display.

 Let’s say I see my bold jewelry pieces being worn to a Christmas dinner party.
 If I wanted to hint at a holiday party in my craft show display, I may add Christmas carols softly playing, mini lights, or wrapped presents as risers on my craft show table.

 If I wanted to make a statement with my jewelry display and have people feel as though they’re stepping into a home for a holiday dinner, I might set up my craft show display like a dining room table, ready to serve dinner.
 Except instead of serving food, I’m serving jewelry.

 Here’s what my jewelry display would look like:

 The table has 3 place settings and is set with plates, knives, forks, napkins and wine glasses.
 One necklace is displayed on each plate, bracelets act as napkin rings and wine glasses are filled with rice to mimic a glass full of white wine and to allow me to set a ring on top of the rice for display.

-Behind each place setting is a tabletop bustform to mimic guests sitting at the table.
-They’re of course wearing tops appropriate for a fancy holiday dinner party and showing off a coordinating necklace.
+Behind each place setting is a tabletop bust form to mimic guests sitting at the table.
+They’re wearing tops appropriate for a fancy holiday dinner party and showing a coordinating necklace.

-Down the middle of the table are serving dishes and platters housing additional pieces and stock.
-Casserole dishes filled with bracelets, gravy bowls displaying rings and tiered serving trays showing off a variety of pieces.
+Down the middle of the table are serving dishes and platters housing additional jewelry and stock.
+Casserole dishes filled with bracelets, gravy bowls displaying rings, and tiered serving trays showing a variety of jewelry pieces.